micleners/gatsby-contentful/README.md

 You'll notice on the right there are already pre-built options including one for Netlify.
 Click **Add** by Netlify and paste in the URL

 ![Netlify webhook](https://res.cloudinary.com/meta-lark-design/image/upload/c_scale,w_400/v1570398343/mike-portfolio/gatsby-contentful-netlify/26-netlify-webhooks.png)

+Note: This was inspired by this [ITNEXT Blog](https://itnext.io/content-management-with-gatsby-netlify-and-contentful-70f03de41602)